Nevrard/Code-Refactor/README.md

 ### Features

 To achive our goal which is agin to make the Website accessible which can result to an optimiziation of it.
-Here are the change with made to make it happen.
+Here are the change with made to make it happen:

--Including Semantic elemets in our Html files by replacing as much as possible the <div> tags with semantic tags such as van,header,main,section,aside
+-Including Semantic elemets in our Html files by replacing as much as possible the "div" tags with semantic tags such as "van","header","main","section","aside"
+-arrange elements to follow a logical structure independent of styling and positioning

 -Adding comments to the css code to make it more understandable.

 -Reducing as much as possible css code by defining  classes that can be used by multiple Elements in Html.
--Giving a Meaningfull title to the website.
+-Giving a Meaningfull  and consise title to the website.

 ### Technologies